AlexandreDecan/AlexandreDecan/readme.md

 2020 - **How Magic is Zero?
 An Empirical Analysis of Initial Development Releases in Three Software Package Distributions.**
 Alexandre Decan, Tom Mens
-3rd International Workshop on Software Health (SoHeal), Seoul, South Korea, 2020 [Voir le PDF](files/SOHEAL-2020.pdf)
+SoHeal20: ICSE Workshop on Software Health, Seoul, Republic of Korea, 2020 [Voir le PDF](files/SOHEAL-2020.pdf)

 2020 - **Bot or not?
 Detecting bots in GitHub pull request activity based on comment similarity.**
-Mehdi Golzadeh, Damien Legay, Alexandre Decan, Tom Mens 2nd International workshop on Bots in Software Engineering (BotSE), Seoul, South Korea, 2020 [Voir le PDF](files/BOTSE-2020.pdf)
+Mehdi Golzadeh, Damien Legay, Alexandre Decan, Tom Mens
+BotSE20: ICSE Workshop on Bots in Software Engineering, Seoul, Republic of Korea, 2020 [Voir le PDF](files/BOTSE-2020.pdf)

 2019 - **Towards an Understanding of the Impact of Badges in GitHub Repositories.**